 William J. C. Ryan, Lámhscríbhinní Gaeilge Choláiste na Rinne, Co.
 Phort Láirge (Supervisor: Prof. Pádraig Ó Macháin)

 The Higher Diploma in Arts (Modern Irish) (NFQ Level 8, Major Award) is a programme of study running for 9 months (full-time) or 18 months (part-time) from the date of first registration for the programme.
-It is intended for those who already have a degree, preferably in the area of Arts or the Sciences, and who wish to study Modern Irish intensively over one academic year.
+It is intended for those who already have a degree, preferably in the area of Arts or the Sciences, and who wish to study Modern Irish intensively over one or two years.

-The Higher Diploma in Arts shall consist of modules to the value of 60 credits taken from a range of existing Second and Final Arts modules.
+The Higher Diploma in Arts must consist of modules to the value of 60 credits (30 credits each year for part-time) taken from a range of existing Second- and Final-year Arts modules in the relevant subject.
 GA3001 is a mandatory module.

 The general entry requirements are as follows:

-Listen to one of our graduates speaking about the course: opens on an another page (press the play button to begin the recording).
+Listen to one of our graduates speaking about the course (please press the play button on the player that appears on next screen)

 Testimonials from Current Students

 ‘No one else offers a programme like this online.
 UCC offering this programme has allowed me finally to pursue a decade-old dream and to make that dream a reality . . .
-It is a fantastic course, of which I am proud to be a part’ (Falicia, Florida)
+It is a fantastic course, of which I am proud to be a part’ – Falicia, Florida, USA

 The MA in Irish Language and European Law is aimed at holders of law degrees or of other professional qualifications in law, who already have a good standard of Irish and who now wish to raise that standard significantly while specialising in European Law.
 The degree is part of a HEA initiative to improve the employment options of graduates in Law and Irish, especially in a European context.